Langevin dynamics with general kinetic energies: Discretization of the modified Langevin dynamics

-As corollary of the weak error expansion \eqref{eq: expansion Metropolis complete}, error estimates on dynamical properties such as integrated correlation functions can be deduced with the techniques from~\cite{Matthews} provided an exponential convergence of $(P_\dt^{\rm GHMC})^n \vp$ towards $\mathbb{E}_\mu(\vp)$ is proved in the spaces $L^\infty_{\Li_\alpha}$, with a rate depending on the physical time $n\dt$, uniformly in~$\dt$.
+On the other hand, it is much more difficult to prove error estimates for infinitely long times, such as time integrated correlation functions (Green--Kubo type formulas).
+One framework to this end is provided in~\cite{Matthews} and relies on an exponential convergence of $(P_\dt^{\rm GHMC})^n \vp$ towards $\mathbb{E}_\mu(\vp)$, uniformly in the spaces $L^\infty_{\Li_\alpha}$, and, most importantly, with a rate depending on the physical time $n\dt$, uniformly in~$\dt$.
 A typical way to obtain such estimates is to establish a Lyapunov condition for the functions $\Li_\alpha$ and a minorization condition on a compact space, in order to apply the results from~\cite{MeynTweedie,HairerMattingly-Yet}.
 Although we were able to prove a minorization condition in the case when $U - U_{\rm std}$ is bounded and the position space $\mathcal{D}$ is compact (see~\cite{PhD}), we were not able to establish a Lyapunov condition.
 The problem is that, even for compact position spaces and standard, quadratic kinetic energies, the rejection rate of the fluctuation/dissipation part of the scheme degenerates as $|p|\to +\infty$.
 Such difficulties were already encountered in the study of Metropolized Langevin-type algorithms on unbounded spaces, where the problem was taken care of by an appropriate truncation of the accessible space~\cite{BH13}.